mikependon/RepoDB/RepoDb.Documents/documentation.md

 ### Ignore Attribute

-The `Ignore` attribute is necessary to command the library which property of your entity class is being ignored in certain operations.
+The `Ignore` attribute is necessary to command the library which property of the entity class is being ignored in certain operations.
 It accepts an argument of `RepoDb.Enumerations.Command` enumeration.
 The following are the values of this enumeration.

  - None
  - Select